Coaster Enthusuasts of Canada

 "Oh, there's not enough to it."

 This refers to steel coasters with their skeletal frameworks.
-Explain that steel is very strong and that this skeleton is similar in purpose to that of an office tower's construction before the brickwork & glass are installed.
+Explain that steel is very strong and that this skeleton is similar in purpose to that of an office tower's construction before the brickwork and glass are installed.
 In other words it's this frame work that supports everything so it has to be strong.

 "Won't the train come off the tracks?"